StackVista/stackstate-docs/stackpacks/integrations/aws.md

 #### StackState template deployment

 The default StackState CloudFormation template can be used to deploy all necessary resources.
 It can be deployed to multiple AWS accounts and regions at once by deploying it in a CloudFormation StackSet.
+It is recommended to use this template as it provides an easy upgrade path for future versions and reduces the maintenance burden compared to creating a custom template.

-The template requires the following parameters:
+The following parameters are required:

 - **MainRegion** - The primary AWS region.
 This can be any region, as long as this region is the same for every template deployed within the AWS account.
 Global resources will be deployed in this region such as the IAM role and S3 bucket.
 Example: `us-east-1`.
 - **StsAccountId** - The AWS account that the StackState Agent is deployed in, or has an IAM user in.
 This will be the account that the IAM role can be assumed from, the perform actions on the target AWS account.
 Example: `0123456789012`.